Making Sense of Love and Romantic Relationships

 Understanding the thoughts and feelings behind dating, mating, and relating.

 Over the years, I have tried to write articles that help people at different stages of dating and relating.
-I have talked about topics such as how to flirt and be attractive.
 We have explored the research on how and where to meet potential partners, as well as how to start a new relationship with them.
-I have also discussed ways of preventing infidelity and maintaining commitment in long-term relationships too.
+I have also discussed ways of preventing infidelity and maintaining commitment in long-term relationships.

 All of these issues can be understood a lot more clearly, however, by first learning the basic dimensions and dynamics involved in love and romantic relationships.
 Therefore, in this article, we will look at the research concerned with those big picture explanations—and how they relate to the investments and trade-offs we all make to find and keep love.